Games Genie

 What do we mean with low-end hardware?

 So what exactly do we mean when we say low-end hardware?
-We have to come up with a baseline somehow.
-To run the games we chose smoothly, make sure your laptop or pc matches at least the minimum specs:
+We need a baseline to make these rankings meaningful.
+To run the games we chose smoothly, make sure your laptop or PC matches at least the minimum specs:

 Component